How Panera Personalized Their Guest Experience with In-Store Kiosks and Mobile Ordering

 Today’s customers are often won or lost on the basis of personalized and convenient service — and, increasingly, this level of service is driven by IoT technology.
 This connected tech is a game-changer for the customer experience, provided companies take the time to seek out what their customers want, develop the technology that will benefit them, and continue to monitor their new connected platforms and revise them when needed.

-Outside Source designs the apps, integrations and brands that power connected user experiences.
+Outside Source delivers the apps, integrations and strategy that power connected user experiences.